-Dr. Koedel is an associate professor of economics and public policy at the University of Missouri.
-His research is in the areas of teacher quality and compensation, curriculum evaluation, school choice and the efficacy of higher education institutions.
+Dr. Koedel’s research is in the areas of teacher quality and compensation, curriculum evaluation, school choice and the efficacy of higher education institutions.
 His work has been widely cited in top academic journals in the fields of economics, education and public policy, and he has served on several technical advisory panels related to school and teacher evaluations for school districts, state education agencies and non-profit organizations.
-Dr. Koedel is an associate editor for the Economics of Education Review and serves on the editorial board for Education Finance and Policy and the board of directors for the Association for Education Finance and Policy.
+Dr. Koedel is coeditor of Economics of Education Review and serves on the editorial boards of Educational Evaluation and Policy Analysis and Education Finance and Policy.
 He was awarded the Outstanding Dissertation Award from the American Educational Research Association (Division L) in 2008, and in 2012 he received the Junior Scholar Award from the same group.

 Selecting Growth Measures for Use in School Evaluation Systems: Should Proportionality Matter?

 The Efficiency Implications of Using Proportional Evaluations to Shape the Teaching Workforce

 Policy Brief 10-2016, Institute of Public Policy

 Do Employers Prefer Workers Who Attend For-Profit Colleges?
 Evidence from a Field Experiment

 Journal of Policy Analysis and Management 34(4): 881-903